HUULKI/chaturbate-boost-bot/README.md

 - We show how to use software
 - Free updates

-## 💵 🔝
+## 💵 Your personal boost🔝

-- Your personal boost, you can independently raise any model with GUARANTEE to the TOP with 1 button and earn bigger money every work day, using our software.
+- You can independently raise any model with GUARANTEE to the TOP with 1 button and earn bigger money every work day, using our software.

 ![Alt Text](/foto.png)